jsilva-pt/nuxt-content-theme-blog/docs/content/en/customization/layout-components.md

 ---

 ## Logo
-There are two ways to provide the logo to your blog:
+There are three ways to provide the logo to your blog:

 - Specifying the logo configuration.
 The logo must be in the `static` folder;